The 5 Most Common Causes of Top of Foot Pain When Running

 Another common cause of top of the foot pain in runners is a stress fracture.

 Logging the miles too hard or too fast can take a toll on your weight-bearing bones and, over time, lead to stress fractures.
-Stress fractures are tiny, hairline cracks in the bone that sneak up on you over time, fueled by the repetitive shock of running a little too hard, a little too fast, and a little too often.
+These consist of a tiny break in the bone caused by repetitive shock rather than an acute injury, such as a fall or accident.

 How to Treat A Stress Fracture